top of page

 1. Health and Safety Statement

-It is based on your risk assessments and explains how hazards are controlled and managed within your business.
+The Safety Statement is based on the workplace risk assessments and explains how identified hazards are controlled and managed.

 2. Risk Assessments

-Risk assessments identify hazards in your workplace and evaluate the risks associated with those hazards.
+Risk assessments identify workplace hazards and evaluate the level of risk associated with those hazards.

-This ensures your safety measures remain effective and relevant.
+This ensures that safety controls remain effective and that risks are properly managed.

 3. Method Statements

-Method statements explain how specific tasks are carried out safely.
+Method statements describe how specific work activities are carried out safely and in a controlled manner.

-They are particularly important where higher-risk activities exist, such as construction work, equipment use, or manual handling tasks.
+Method statements are particularly important for higher-risk activities such as construction work, working at height, equipment use, and manual handling.

-Method statements provide clear, structured guidance to ensure work is performed safely and consistently.
+They provide clear and structured guidance to ensure work is performed safely, consistently, and in accordance with the identified risk assessments.

 4. Incident Reporting and Investigation Records

-All businesses should have a system for reporting and recording incidents, accidents, and near misses.
+All businesses should have a system in place for reporting and recording workplace incidents, accidents, and near misses.

-This allows the business to investigate causes, implement corrective actions, and prevent recurrence.
+This allows the business to investigate the cause of the incident, identify contributing factors, and implement corrective actions to prevent recurrence.

-Maintaining accurate incident records also demonstrates proactive safety management.
+Maintaining incident records also demonstrates that safety is actively monitored and managed within the organisation.

 5. Safety Registers and Records

-Safety registers provide evidence that safety activities are being carried out and maintained.
+Safety registers and supporting records provide evidence that health and safety activities are being implemented and maintained within the business.

-These records demonstrate that your safety system is active and properly managed.
+These records provide documented evidence that the safety management system is active, monitored, and properly managed.

 Why These Documents Matter

-Health and safety documentation is not just about compliance.
-It helps create structure, clarity, and consistency in how safety is managed.
+Health and safety documentation is not just a legal requirement — it provides structure and clarity in how safety is managed within a business.

-When the correct foundations are in place, businesses can operate with greater confidence, reduce risk, and ensure they meet their legal obligations.
+When the correct foundations are in place, businesses can operate with greater confidence, reduce the likelihood of incidents, and demonstrate that safety is being properly managed.

-Many small businesses delay implementing these systems simply because they are unsure where to start.
+Many small businesses delay implementing these systems simply because they are unsure where to begin.

-With the right structure and guidance, health and safety becomes manageable and sustainable.
+With a clear and structured approach, health and safety becomes manageable, practical, and sustainable.

 Supporting Small Businesses